A Framework for Real Estate Agents

 Your Market Required

-Be specific.
-Not "Bay Area" — which neighborhoods, price ranges, and property types.
+Be specific about which neighborhoods, price ranges, and property types.
 The AI should understand your actual territory, not a vague geographic region.

 • City or neighborhoods you specialize in